eliocamp/access-s2_ice-eval/analysis/paper/access-ice.md

-forecast at very short lags, but that the persistence forecast errors would grow faster and eventually surpass the mode forecast, at which time is statistically useful {==I’ve got this from CC at the ICTP summer school and makes sense, but it would be great to have a referece?= =}.
+forecast at very short lags, but that the persistence forecast errors would grow faster and eventually surpass the mode forecast, at which time is statistically useful {==I’ve got this from CC at the ICTP summer school and makes sense, but it would be great to have a reference?= =}.
 Here the persistence errors are almost always lower than the ACCESS-S2 forecast, indicating that the model doesn’t have skill at any lag and in any month.
 The only exception is the RMSE around February forecasted